Elimge/ZeroLagth-app/USAGE.md

     *   **¿Es Urgente?
 (Is it Urgent?):** Do you feel this visit can't wait?
     *   **¿Es Importante?
 (Is it Important?):** Does this place have high personal value or is it key to your trip?

-3.  **Define Pros and Cons:** After classifying, the app will prompt you to list the pros (benefits of going) and cons (disadvantages of not going).
-This helps you reflect on your choices and also enables notifications to remind you of your visit later.
+3.  **Define Pros and Cons (New!):** Immediately after classifying a destination, the application will prompt you to list the **pros** (benefits of going) and the **cons** (disadvantages of not going).
+This step is key for two reasons:
+    *   It helps you reflect on why you want to visit the location.
+    *   It enables **automatic browser notifications** to remind you of your visit if the destination has a scheduled event date.

-4.  **View Your Suggested Route:** Immediately after you classify your favorites, a prioritized itinerary will appear at the bottom, organized according to the Eisenhower Matrix:
+4.  **View Your Suggested Route:** As you classify your places, a prioritized itinerary will appear and update at the bottom, organized according to the Eisenhower Matrix:
     *   **🔥 ¡Hazlo Ahora!
 (Do It Now!):** Important and Urgent.
 These are your top priorities.
     *   **🗓️ Planifica (Plan):** Important, but Not Urgent.
 Valuable activities you can schedule with less rush.
     *   **⚡ Delega o Hazlo Rápido (Delegate or Do It Quick):** Urgent, but Not Important.
 Tasks that should be done soon but aren't critical to your main goals.